lena-ye/excel-data-merger-by-date/README.md

 At one point I was so lost, I was just gazing at the console and expressing my love for the colorful display.

 I went to the Internet for education and help with the code.
 I worked through bug fixes and learned how to answer to my own questions, one by one.
 After some intense headaches, I finally crafted a program that solved the problem.
-I hope it can be of a little use to you.
+I hope it can be of help to you.